 Hep C Treatments

-In 2016 new breakthrough hepatitis C treatments have been made available on the PBS:
+New breakthrough hepatitis C treatments are now available on the PBS:

 - Harvoni® - sofosbuvir with ledipasvir

 - Sovaldi® - sofosbuvir